This article was updated on 21 April 2020.

-The relationship between the United States and Cuba has evolved dramatically over the past 50 years.
-This timeline aims to capture each historic moment as it happens, beginning with the most recent.
+The relationship between the United States and Cuba has evolved dramatically over the past decades.
+Here we capture some recent milestones.

 16 June 2017